walonCode/learning_go/Readme.md

 ### 🔹 Lesson 08: Structs & Interfaces
 - Defining structs for custom data types
 - Implementing interfaces for abstraction

+### 🔹 Lesson 09: Concurrency
+- Learnt about and how it works
+- Implemented how two concurrent function can talk to each other

+### 🔹 Lesson 10: Packages
+- What are packages
+- Learnt how to create a packages and  use them in a project

 ## 📝 Problems Folder
 The **problems** folder contains coding challenges related to each lesson to reinforce learning through hands-on practice.